-Furthermore, the main compound found in the Cannabis plant is THC, delta-9-tetrahydrocannabinol, CBD can make up about 40% of cannabis extracts depending on the genetics of the strains of the plant.
+CBD is one of many compounds found in Cannabis plant; The main compound found in the Cannabis plant is THC, or delta-9-tetrahydrocannabinol.
+CBD can make up about 40% of cannabis extracts depending on the special genetics of the strains of the plant.

-CBD is well known to have a broad pharmacological profile, offer numerous health benefits and is used as a nutritional supplement, in body care products, food, textiles, and medicines, to name a few.
+CBD is well known to have a broad pharmacological profile, offer numerous health benefits and is used as a nutritional supplement, in body care products, food, textiles, and phytoceuticals, to name a few.

 Different methods, some more efficient than others, can be used to extract and classify all the compounds -known as cannabinoids- found in the cannabis plant, this is a process which requires high standard and expressly qualified laboratories.